 Day 1: Australia – – Delhi

-Head to the airport and catch a Singapore Airlines fly to Delhi.
+Head to the airport and fly to Delhi.
 Arrive at New Delhi’s Indira Gandhi International Airport (DEL) and be met by a tour representative who welcomes you with a mouli ritual.
 A mouli is a piece of red thread cotton that is considered sacred, and used in religious ceremonies throughout India.
 The transfer takes you to the hotel for check in and you have the remainder of the day as leisure.
 You might choose to relax in the hotel, or explore the surrounding neighbourhood.

 Day 2: Delhi (B)